ncskth/traffic_tracking/README.md

-This repository contains various programs to help create an EVS dataset
+This repository contains various programs to help create an DVS dataset

 See the readmes for each subproject